-Just returned from wonderful experience at TöNE Festival in Chatham Kent.
-A new festival of sound and light curated by Claudia Molitor and Julie Louise Bacon and I was privileged to be showing work amongst many great artists.
+June 2014 – I’ve just returned from a wonderful experience at TöNE Festival in Chatham Kent.
+A festival of sound and light curated by Claudia Molitor and Julie Louise Bacon and I was privileged to be showing work amongst many great artists.

 Twittering Machines, Part 1, was sited along the Gunwharf, and consisted of a flock of mechanically driven stainless steel birds flying out of Chatham along the estuary wall infront of a row of wartime canons.
 Their steady metallic motion, reminiscent of wartime flying machines, contrasts with their physical resemblance to paper origami birds, traditionally seen as a symbol of peace.
 Their morse code chirps decode into a series of haiku composed by Rochester based writer Colin Braddock.